Human Rights and Respectful Workplaces

 Ensuring Fair Reporting Processes

 We take seriously our responsibility to act with due diligence to avoid infringing on the rights of others and to address any human rights impacts should they occur.
-This includes encouraging open and honest communication with managers and human resource representatives, when appropriate, and as well as providing anonymous channels for employees to report ethics or human rights concerns.
+This includes encouraging honest communication with managers and human resource representatives, when appropriate, and as well as providing anonymous channels for employees to report ethics or human rights concerns.
 Company employees can raise concerns via an anonymous global channel, the Business Integrity Line – staffed by a live operator from an independent company – 24 hours a day, 365 days a year.
 This is complemented by additional reporting channels in many markets.